top of page

 Every lesson gives learners something they can use immediately — whether a new phrase, grammar pattern, or short daily dialogue.

-Her classes are for adult learners and companies training employees.
+Her classes are designed for adult learners and companies training employees.

-Exam takers (A2 & B1): focused preparation for the national Estonian exam (listening, reading, writing, speaking).
+✅ Exam preparation (A2 & B1): focused prep for the national Estonian exam.

 "Learning Estonian with Steivi has been an absolute pleasure!
 Her lessons are engaging, dynamic, and so well-structured that time truly flies...I’ve gained much more confidence in using the Estonian language and feel prepared for my exam."

-Regiina has been teaching Estonian for over 3 years.
-Her teaching style is highly practical.
-From the very first lesson, you’re encouraged to speak, build sentences, and use the language actively.
+Regiina has been teaching Estonian for over 3 years and her teaching style is highly practical.
+From the first lesson, you’re encouraged to speak, build sentences, and use Estonian actively.

 Contact her via email: regiina.allik0@gmail.com